Hello Readers!

 This paper seeks to explore the central question: Is motherhood in the novel a source of joy or a constructed myth masking systemic oppression?
 By situating the narrative within postcolonial and feminist theoretical frameworks, the study demonstrates that motherhood functions as an ideological tool that perpetuates gender inequality while offering little tangible reward to women.

-2. Motherhood as Cultural Ideology
+2. Motherhood as Cultural Ideology in The Joys of Motherhood

 4. Colonialism and Structural Disruption